 Discussion group on ‘Media policy: suggestions and recommendations for the development of free and independent media in Croatia’

-The Croatian MEDIADEM team organised a thematic discussion group on ‘Media policy: suggestions and recommendations for the development of free and independent media in Croatia’, which took place on April 18, 2012 in Zagreb.
+The Croatian MEDIADEM team organised a thematic discussion group on ‘Media policy: suggestions and recommendations for the development of free and independent media in Croatia’, this site which took place on April 18, 2012 in Zagreb.
 The discussion group gathered actors involved in the formulation and implementation of media policy in Croatia, journalists, members of civil society associations and researchers.
 The discussion was based on a document with a set of policy recommendations prepared by the MEDIADEM team.
 The introduction to the project and the presentation of research results was followed by a dialogue among participants.

 Overall, the document was well received and it inspired a discussion about media policy recommendations targeted at promoting media freedom and independence.
 Due attention was afforded to the need to amend and change the laws regulating the media.
 Participants expressed the view that the relevant laws should include a more precise definition of what constitutes electronic publications, broadcasting concessions and licenses, as well as new services related to the increased number of platforms enabled by new technologies.